abdikee/fejrul-islam/PHONE_AUTHENTICATION_GUIDE.md

 # Phone Authentication System - Fejrul Islam

+## Status (December 2025)

+Phone/email OTP verification has been removed/disabled in this project.
+The related UI flows and DB utilities were removed, and the API endpoints now respond with HTTP `410` (Gone).

+This document is kept for historical reference only and no longer reflects the current behavior.

 ## Overview

-The Fejrul Islam system now includes comprehensive phone number authentication with country code support and SMS OTP verification.
-This ensures all phone numbers are properly formatted, validated, and verified for enhanced security.
+The system includes phone number input with country code support.
+OTP-based SMS verification described below is no longer active.

 ## Features Implemented